 As a field, we undervalue learning to improve in ways that are systematic and organized.
-We have in the past lacked a methodology to structure and guide this approach to improvement.
-This strand introduces participants to groundbreaking organizations that are achieving better educational outcomes through the use of improvement science methodologies, organizations that have effectively turned knowledge into practice and systematically spread that knowledge to improve practice reliably at scale.
+We have, in the past, lacked a methodology to structure and guide this approach to improvement.
+This strand introduces participants to exemplary organizations that are achieving better educational outcomes through the use of improvement science methodologies, organizations that have effectively turned knowledge into practice and systematically spread that knowledge to improve practice reliably at scale.

-For this strand we are specifically seeking proposals that:
+For this strand, we are seeking proposals that:

 - Describe how one or more of the core improvement principles has been essential to the improvement.

 - Variation in performance is the core problem to address.

 - See the system that produces the current outcomes.